atadataco/dagster-snowflake-local-quickstart/README.md

 Now, let's turn on the daily schedule within Dagster.

-1. In the left nav, it indicates the `all_assets_job` has a schedule associated with it but it's currently off.
-Clicking "all_assets_job" in the left nav will bring you to the job definition page.
+1. The left nav indicates the `Hackernews Wordcloud in Snowflake Job` has a schedule associated with it but it's currently off.
+Clicking "Hackernews Wordcloud in Snowflake Job" in the left nav will bring you to the job definition page.
 2. Mouse over the schedule indicator on the top of the page to navigate to the individual schedule page for more info about the schedule.

 <p align="center">